marvosyntactical/joeynmt/NOTES.md

 is subject and what is relation via
 PositionalEncoding (make keys fixed size and add some exp+trig trickery)

-* in preproc, create copies of kb with all infos in the keys
+* in preproc, create copies of kb with all infos in the keys (in same order everytime)
 * if config["kbattencoding"] == "positional", pipe kb keys thru transformer\_layers.positional\_encoding
-* thats all?

 Another encoding idea:
 Make attention 2-headed, one head for subject (sum of all attribute embeddings);